PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 5. The starter application is pre-configured to quickly get you started with .NET Aspire.
 The created sample application includes the following projects:

-       AspireDemo.AppHost: This project orchestrates different projects and services.
+    * AspireDemo.AppHost: This project orchestrates different projects and services.
 It is the entry point of the application.

-       AspireDemo.ServiceDefaults: This is a shared project that manages configurations for resilience, service discovery, and observability.
+    * AspireDemo.ServiceDefaults: This is a shared project that manages configurations for resilience, service discovery, and observability.

-       AspireDemo.ApiService: This project is a minimal API project to provide a REST API.
-It is similar to the default ASP.NET Core Web API template.
+    * AspireDemo.ApiService: This project is a minimal API project to provide a REST API.
+It is similar to the default ASP.NET Core web API template.

-       AspireDemo.Web: This project is a Blazor application that consumes the REST API provided by the AspireDemo.ApiService project.
+    * AspireDemo.Web: This project is a Blazor application that consumes the REST API provided by the AspireDemo.ApiService project.

     Both AspireDemo.ApiService and AspireDemo.Web projects depend on the AspireDemo.ServiceDefaults project.